blended-zio/blended-zio-site/content/posts/2020-10-30-RecoveringStreams.md

 The idea manifests in `consumeUntilException` and `consumeForEver`. `consumeUntilException` uses the stream we have seen in the last [article]({{< relref "/posts/2020-10-27-ZIOJms.md#receiving-messages" >}}).
 It will stick all messages that have been received into a one element buffer which we can use later on to create the final stream visible to the outside world.

-`consumeForever` simply creates an effect which will cerate the JMS connection and then delegate to `consumeUnitlException`.
+`consumeForever` simply creates an effect which will cerate the JMS connection and then delegate to `consumeUntilException`.
 The we apply the `catchAll` operator to that effect where we schedule the next iteration to `consumeForEver` after a recovery period.

-The final stream is then created from reapating the `take` operation of the buffer while `consumerForEver` is executing in it's own fiber.
+The final stream is then created from repeating the `take` operation of the buffer while `consumerForEver` is executing in it's own fiber.

 ### Why a one element buffer ?